 WAL writes are too slow

 If WAL writes are slow, then writes experience higher latency which creates a natural form of admission control.
-The frequency of data getting synced to disk is controlled by the
+The frequency of data getting synchronized to disk is controlled by the

 Limited disk IOPS or bandwidth

-In many cloud environments, the disk IOPS and/or the network bandwidth is rate-throttled.
-Holistically, if there are such disk constraints (limits on iops / bandwidth), that results in a back-pressure across all disk writes in the system, and would therefore manifest as one of the above conditions.
+In many cloud environments, disk IOPS and network bandwidth are rate-limited.
+Such disk constraints (limits on IOPS and bandwidth) result in a back-pressure across all disk writes in the system, and manifest as one of the preceding conditions.

 Write throttling triggers